radu-b/Mojave-gtk-theme/README.md

+_This fork makes the theme look good on 4k 27' monitors (things are scaled up by 1.375)._

 <img src="https://github.com/vinceliuice/Sierra-gtk-theme/blob/imgs/logo.png" alt="Logo" align="right" /> Mojave Gtk Theme
 ======

 Mojave is a Mac OSX like theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Pantheon, XFCE, Mate, etc.